L2jLiga/grunt-webfonts/README.md

 Type: `boolean` Default: `true`

-Append font file names with unique string to flush browser cache when you update your icons.
+Append font file names with unique strings to flush the browser cache when you update your icons.

 #### skipLinks